pmunts/muntsos/README.md

     the corresponding free pascal compiler and library packages will be removed as well.

+  - 22 January 2024 -- First cut at the Raspberry Pi 5 kernel is done.
+    Much testing and verification needs to be performed.

 ## Quick Setup Instructions for the Impatient

 Instructions for installing the MuntsOS cross-toolchain development